gopinaath/valkey-serverless-samples/valkey-setup-guide.md

 # Setting up Valkey Serverless Cache with EC2 Bastion Host on AWS

 Valkey is a high-performance key-value store compatible with Redis protocols.
-In this guide, we'll set up a serverless Valkey instance on AWS ElastiCache with a bastion host for secure access.
-We'll use CloudFormation to automate the entire infrastructure deployment.
+This guide walks through setting up a serverless Valkey instance on AWS ElastiCache with a secure bastion host architecture.
+I'll use CloudFormation to automate the entire infrastructure deployment.

 ## Architecture Overview

-Our setup consists of:
+My  setup consists of:
 1. A serverless ElastiCache running Valkey
 2. An EC2 bastion host for secure tunneling
 3. Security groups for access control